Keep Warm in Sylva and Dillsboro

 Visit the popular farm-to-table, tropical fusion restaurant Guadalupe Café for dinner.
 Sit down, relax and enjoy the ambiance and live music.
 The menu is full of innovative and flavorful delights, and includes a wide variety of zesty and delectable Caribbean-flavored meals with spices that are sure to warm you up on a cold day.

-Take a break from the chilly temperatures outdoors, and grab a slice of pizza and a movie at the local hotspot, Mad Batter Food & Film.
-Mad Batter offers creative comfort food with a free feature film every Thursday, Friday & Saturday in their theater.
+Take a break from the chilly temperatures outdoors, and grab a slice of pizza and a movie at the local favorite, Mad Batter Kitchen Mad Batter offers creative comfort food with a free feature film every Thursday, Friday & Saturday in their theater.
 Here, you can eat, drink and catch a flick all for an affordable price.
 Check their website for the monthly movie selections.

-Jackson County is home to four innovative and tasty breweries: Innovation Brewing and Balsam Falls Brewing Co. are both located within walking distance of each other in downtown Sylva, Innovation Brewing’s second location, Innovation Station, is located in the heart of Dillsboro and Whiteside Brewing Co. in Cashiers.
-For those who prefer wine and cocktails over beer, check out Papou’s Wine Shop, The Cut Cocktail Lounge, or The Paper Mill Lounge and Theatre – all perfect choices for great drinks and welcoming environments with locals happy to provide you with even more suggestions for the area.
+Jackson County is home to several innovative and tasty breweries: Innovation Brewing, Balsam Falls Brewing Co., Nantahala Brewing Sylva Outpost and Lazy Hiker Brewing Company Taproom, which are located within walking distance of each other in downtown Sylva.
+Innovation Brewing’s second location, Innovation Station, is located in the heart of Dillsboro and Whiteside Brewing Co. in Cashiers.
+For those who prefer wine and cocktails over beer, check out The Wine Bar and Cellar or The Cut Cocktail Lounge – both perfect choices for great drinks and welcoming environments with locals happy to provide you with even more suggestions for the area.

 There are plenty of dining options around town, so find the one that best fits your palate.